xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

    #.
 Click on the ``app_custom_bulk_demo`` item in the Project Explorer pane then click
       on the ``Run`` icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG-2``.
    #.
-The application will now be running and the host PC should detect a new USB device
+You should see ``Address allocated`` and the USB address that the host has allocated
-      called ``XMOS Custom Bulk Transfer Device``.
+      to the device when the host has detected the device.
+The device will be called ``XMOS Custom Bulk Transfer Device``.
-   #.
-On Linux and MacOSX to source the relevant ``app_custom_bulk_demo/host/<OS>/setup.sh``.
-   #.
-Run the ``bulktest`` binary from the relevant ``host/`` subfolder.
-This will measure
-      the USB transfer rate of the custom device.
-   #.
-Terminating the application will cause the USB device to be removed.

 If the run dialog does not appear and let you select the XTAG then do the following: